How to Convert Text to Speech in Python

 Online Text to Speech

-As you may guess, gTTS stands for Google Text To Speech, it is a Python library to interface with Google Translate's text-to-speech API.
-It requires an Internet connection and it's pretty easy to use.
+As you may guess, gTTS stands for Google Text To Speech; it is a Python library that interfaces with Google Translate's text-to-speech API.
+It requires an Internet connection, and it's pretty easy to use.

 Open up a new Python file and import: